KatkayApps/AppStoreSalesDownloader/README.md

 # App Store Sales Reports Downloader

-This is a Bash script to download sales reports from the App Store.
+This is a Bash script to download sales reports from the App Store from a range of dates.

 Before using this script, you have to follow these steps: